VedantPatel24/Hospital-Management-System-2/README.md

-# 🏥 Hospital Management System (Python Console App)
+# 🏥 Hospital Management System (Python Console App + WhatsApp Notification)

-This is a simple console-based Hospital Management System built entirely in Python.
-It uses CSV files to store and manage data without needing any external database.
-The application features separate login systems for Admin and Users, each with specific access to functionalities.
+This is a fully console-based Hospital Management System written in Python.
+It uses CSV files for storing data and features separate login systems for Admin and User roles.
+The system also integrates Twilio API to send WhatsApp notifications to users when an appointment is successfully booked.

 ---